8mamo10/MRHC/README.md

 ```

 ## how to mrhc
-Install apache2 like this.
+Install apache2 beforehand, like this.
 ```
 $ sudo apt install apache2
 ```

 Build and install mrhc.
 ```
 $ cd mrhc
 $ sudo make install